Thousands of cars will be damaged by Florence’s floods

 Also, Florence followed the expected path, making evacuations more successful and keeping more vehicles out of harm’s way.
 Still, Florence is being blamed for at least 37 deaths in three states.

-Kelley Blue Book Chief Economist Jonathan Smoke estimates that 20,000 to 40,000 vehicles will be damaged or destroyed by Florence, while Anil Goyal, executive vice president of operations at Black Book, which tracks used sales and values, predicts 20,000, maybe less.
+Kelley Blue Book Chief Economist Jonathan Smoke estimates that 20,000 to 40,000 vehicles will be total losses due to Florence, while Anil Goyal, executive vice president of operations at Black Book, which tracks used sales and values, predicts 20,000 damaged or destroyed, maybe less.
 Both are waiting to make final estimates as swollen rivers crest Wednesday and Thursday.

 State Farm, one of the largest U.S. auto insurers, said it had 1,630 auto-related claims from the Carolinas as of Wednesday.
 That certainly will rise as flood waters recede and people return to their homes.